perforce/helix-authentication-service/README.md

 initiated the login request will receive the validated user profile, at which point the system can give access to the user.

+### Supported Products

+The authentication service provides integration support for other applications, including Helix Core Server, Helix ALM, and Surround SCM.
+See the documentation section below for additional prerequisites and installation details.

 ### Provider Support

 The authentication service has been tested with the following identity providers: